Working in Germany — Salary, Tax and Contracts

 13th month salary

-Many German employers pay a Weihnachtsgeld (Christmas bonus) or Urlaubsgeld (holiday bonus) — sometimes called a 13th-month salary.
+Many German employers pay a Weihnachtsgeld (Christmas bonus) or Urlaubsgeld (holiday bonus).
 This is not mandatory by law but common in sectors with Tarifverträge.
 It is fully taxable.

 Employment contracts in Germany